Are you planning to start your e-commerce store online?

 Themes help you represent your uniqueness and your brand.
 They are a framework for your website.
 It is very important that the platform you choose offers a wide variety of themes.
 Otherwise, there will be a high chance that your website might end up looking monotonous.

-- Drag and Drop option in theme manager
+- Drag and Drop option in the theme manager.

 Themes just make up the look and feel of your website, you need your website to have functions.
 Both the platforms offer an app store and extensions.
 Most of these apps are just one click away and allows you to add multiple functionalities to your e-commerce site.